juliaceliberti/Honours/Results/results.md

 - Was curious to see the impact of combining such models (SVM best at classifying positive class, LGBM most stable when classifying LGBM)
 - Ensemble model combining lightgbm and SVM (with soft voting)
 - threshold = 0
+- Unbalanced classes
+- Based on the below results, the combination of these models didn't provide a significant increase to F1 (as compared to the standalone LGBM or SVM F1 values)

 | Accuracy | Precision | Recall | F1 |
 | ------------- | ------------- | ------------- | ------------- |